MazoMNY/CMPG-323-Overview---34496882/README.md

 All of these 5 projects will check the project requirements for the _**Portfolio of Evidence submission**_.

 ### Repository to Projects Diagram explaination

 ### Branching Strategy
-For my projects, i will be using the GitHub Flow branching strategy.
+For my projects, i will be using the _**GitHub Flow**_ branching strategy.
+In this strategy, i will be merging all my different 'work'/code into the _master_ branch.
+Each time i work on something new, i will create a branch off from _master_ and give it a descriptive name.
+I will consistently push my work to the same named branch on the server after commiting to the branch created.
+I will then open a _pull request_ each time i am ready to merge to the master branch.

 ### .gitignore file use for each project
 ### Storage of credentials and sensitive information
 ### Reference List for Project 1